COMMUNE KITCHEN SINGAPORE

 1 tablespoon chili paste, plus more if needed

-1 bunch Chinese chives, remove about 1-inch of the bottom section and cut into 1-inch lengths
+1 small bunch Chinese chives, remove about 1-inch of the bottom section and cut into 1-inch lengths

 Recipe